-For the past couple of years as we’ve been working with schools and districts, clarity has been emerging in regards to the importance of scaffolding team structures.
-About a year ago, a blog was posted that explained the importance of layering team structures from the school to the district.
-This blog is focused on the multi-layers of school structures that ensure every student, regardless of their needs, has a structure in place that provides an opportunity for collaborative problem solving.
+Over the past number of years, as we’ve been working with schools and districts, clarity has been emerging in regards to the importance of scaffolding team structures.
+The layering of team structures within a school ensures that every student, regardless of their needs, has a structure in place that provides an opportunity for response, which also works to intentionally build capacity across the staff team.

 Let’s start with the most intense, specialized structures, moving down to classroom collaborative planning.
 We recognize that these structures may be named something different in your organization but hopefully the purpose of each can be universally understood.
 We also understand that a number of other collaborative structures may exist in your school that align, extend upon or further support team efforts.
 The attempt in this blog is to engage in simplicity for the purpose of laying out a scaffolded approach to support.